-This Project will require expertise in the construction of overhead catenary, switches, track circuits, train signals and train control for light rail in a constrained urban environment with complex 3rd party utility relocations to coordinate.
+This Project will require expertise in conducting construction near overhead catenary, and around operating switches, track circuits, train signals and train control for light rail in a constrained urban environment.
+Successful installation of Light Rail Transit (LRT) platform shelters requires extensive coordination between the fabricator and the Contractor, starting with the shop drawing phase, through fabrication and delivery.
 The contractor will have to complete the required scope of work with the shortest possible interruption of power to the MAX light rail.
 Any construction delay will impact TriMet's ability to provide reliable transit service and may result in additional costs to TriMet for temporary service.
-The contractor must have expertise in construction of new and modifications to exiting complex high voltage facilities that need to come online rapidly with minimal delay.